redcanaryco/mac-monitor/README.md

 - **Event correlation** is an *exceptionally* important component in any analyst's tool belt.
 The ability to see which events are "related" to one-another enables you to manipulate the telemetry in a way that makes sense (other than simply dumping to JSON or representing an individual event).
 We perform event correlation at the process level -- this means that for any given event (which have an initiating and/or target process) we can deeply link events that any given process instigated.
 - **Process grouping** is another helpful way to represent process telemetry around a given `ES_EVENT_TYPE_NOTIFY_EXEC` or `ES_EVENT_TYPE_NOTIFY_FORK` event.
 By grouping processes in this way you can easily identify the chain of activity.
 - **Artifact filtering** enabled users to remove (but not destroy) events from view based on: event type, initiating process path, or target process path.
 This standout feature enables analysts to cut through the noise quickly while still retaining all data.
-  - Destructive filtering is also available in the form of "dropping platform binaries" -- another useful technique to cut through the noise.
+  - Lossy filtering (i.e. events that are dropped from the trace) is also available in the form of "dropping platform binaries" -- another useful technique to cut through the noise.

 ![Artifact filtering overview](https://github.com/redcanaryco/mac-monitor/blob/main/Resources/ArtifactFilteringOverview.png?raw=true)